RELIANCE-EOSC/rohub-portal-documentation/docs/Working-with-ROHub/create_RO.md

 ---
 layout: default
-title: Create new RO
+title: Create new Research Object
 parent: Working with ROHub
 nav_order: 1
 ---

-# Create new RO
+# Create new Research Object
 {: .no_toc }

 ## Table of contents